dlundquist/sniproxy/README.md

 issues and email requests; however, unless it is a significant security or reliablity issue, don't expect a response.

-Going forward, I'm not sure about the value of libpcre3 to libpcre2 migration.
-I see benefits of migrating to the modern version of the library, but I don't want to break SNI proxy on older platforms.
-Also, libpcre3 is still widely available.
-C++17 std::regex would be another option, but it adds a difficult dependency for running on older platforms.

 Features
 --------
 + Name-based proxying of HTTPS without decrypting traffic.
 No keys or